 - The payment order information contains factual errors and/or is incomplete;

 - There are doubts about the validity of the instruction, or the identity or authority of the person giving the payment order; or

 - The payment order, if executed, would lead to a breach of the applicable rules, laws, or regulations.

-We may charge a reasonable fee for such a refusal, where the refusal is justified.
+We may charge a reasonable fee for such a refusal.

-Where you are the payer, the execution of your payment order may depend on us having received the respective amount from you prior to the execution.
+Where you are the payer, the execution of the transaction may depend on us having received the respective amount from you prior to the execution.